HojjatAhmadi/Calculator-with-JS/README.md

-# Calculator-with-JS
+# Calculator-with-JS;
-A new calculator machine with JS
+A new calculator machine with JS;

+Join Us :) {
+  Follow me on Instagram --> hojjat.ahmadi.developer
+  Follow me on Telegram --> hojjatahmadideveloper
+}

+Alert(" Hojjat Developer ");